TOXICITY OF GUARANA

 No, guarana is not a toxic plant.
 Guarana is a harmless substance for most healthy adults when consumed in moderate amounts.

-However, guarana has some contraindications and in some cases side effects (see details in the listing above).
+However, guarana has some contraindications and in some cases side effects (see details in the listing below).

 There are numerous studies demonstrating the low toxicity of guarana, even at high doses and during long treatments.
 Similarly, the best results with guarana have been experienced with low dose (75mg daily), because in high amounts, guarana is not so beneficial (contribution should not be higher than r 300mg daily).